Accommodation of Disability (University Housing)

 Information and documentation regarding a prospective or current resident’s disability shall be kept confidential in accordance with applicable law.

-*Requests for accommodations by prospective or current students residing in University-provided student housing should be made to the Henry and Lucy Moses Center for Students with Disabilities.
+*Requests for accommodations by prospective or current students residing in University-provided student housing should be made to The Moses Center for Student Accessibility (previously known as the Henry and Lucy Moses Center for Students with Disabilities).

 Effective Date: October 15, 2018